NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 The workflow is straightforward.
 You create a notebook and upload your documents into it.
 Each notebook acts like its own private knowledge base.
 Once your files are in, you can ask it anything about those files.

 NotebookLM pulls answers directly from what you uploaded and adds citations so you can check the source.
 It also creates different types of outputs like summaries, timelines, and audio overviews from your materials.
-Each notebook stays separate from others, so your topics stay clean and organized.

-• Each source file can be up to 200MB or 500,000 words.
+• Each source file can be up to 200MB or 500,000 words, with no page limit.
+Copy-protected PDFs will not import.

 • Notebooks cannot be duplicated, and deleted notes cannot be recovered.